 Advice for FSBO sellers

 You will attract a lot of interest from prospective buyers if you price a home perfectly.
-If you underprice it, you may generate even more interest.
+If you price it below fair market value, you may generate even more interest.
 Be careful not to overprice it, though, because your home will end up sitting on the market for more than two weeks — a sign to many buyers that either the house is overpriced or there's something wrong with it.

 There is high demand for modern, move-in-ready homes with open floor plans in Illinois.
 Talk about any unique architectural features that could set your home apart, like if it was built by a known architect, has original flooring or doors, or has any historical value.
 Also, point out what takes your house to the next level.
 For example, highlight upgrades you made like new windows that will save buyers hundreds in heating costs.